in the 1700's, after Ben Franklin

 Thomas Jefferson for having written that damn Declaration

 huge weight around my neck.
 For seven

-years it hung there until about three years after I had landed
+years it hung there until about a year and a half after I had landed

 in that wonderfully upside France.
 The French aristocrats taught

 English in school to their daughters.
 They had one problem

 though.
 The French hated the British or should I say they